TonyFlury/WordGridSolver/README.rst

 For the above grid, the algorithm looks at a total of 37696 paths across the grid, and finds the words 'castle', 'cat' and 'weather'.

+The App will find all possible valid word paths in the grid - the user will still need to identify the correct word path that the game will accept.